ilkerarslan/NovaML.jl/README.md

 ### FeatureExtraction

 - `CountVectorizer`: Convert a collection of text documents to a matrix of token counts, useful for text feature extraction
-- `FeatureExtraction`: Transform a collection of raw documents to a matrix of TF-IDF features, combining the functionality of `CountVectorizer` with TF-IDF weighting
+- `TfidfVectorizer`: Transform a collection of raw documents to a matrix of TF-IDF features, combining the functionality of `CountVectorizer` with TF-IDF weighting

 ### LinearModels